ibm-watson-data-lab/localcart-at-index-conf/scenario_2.md

-### Static data analysis using Python and PixieDust
+### Scenario: Static data analysis using Python, Apache Spark, and PixieDust

 Learn how to analyze data in a Python notebook using Apache Spark and PixieDust